eliastor/course-golang-syseng-101/unit2/README.md

 3. any reads or writes of the variable it is locking
 4. any writes to the variable it is locking

+#### Answer: 3

 #### Q4.
 What is the select statement used for?

 1. executing a function concurrently
-1. executing a different case based on the type of a variable
+2. executing a different case based on the type of a variable
-2. executing a different case based on the value of a variable
+3. executing a different case based on the value of a variable
-3. executing a different case based on which channel returns first
+4. executing a different case based on which channel returns first

+#### Answer: 4

 #### Q5.
 What is a channel?